About the Organization

 The foundation’s core model is to articulate and synthesize strategy, identify grantees, and make resource allocation decisions.
 Interested candidates are drawn toward the opportunity to use philanthropic investments to assess and influence markets and related policy.

 Preferred experience includes experience with political and issue campaigns; advocacy work to deliver policy outcomes; and working with grantee networks and experts engaged in clean energy and transportation advocacy.
 Experience that demonstrates an applied understanding of economics and finance, including energy forecasting and private sector finance models and methods, is desirable.
 Also helpful, but not required, is experience that reflects understanding of the role of philanthropy and the way foundation dollars impact policies and markets.

 This position requires a minimum of eight years of work experience demonstrating expertise at the leading edge of U.S. transportation policy.
 Experience with non-profit or philanthropic organizations is desirable but not required.
 Outstanding public speaking and writing skills are necessary, including the ability to present complex information in meaningful and compelling ways.

-The Program Director position is located in Energy Foundation’s San Francisco office.
 This position requires some travel, estimated to be 6-12 times a year for 1-3 business days at a time.